-- (1) The Director-General may, by written notice to the operator of a port, approve a port as a place of first arrival for all craft or craft of specified kinds or descriptions if satisfied that there are available, and capable of operating to approved standards, all arrangements, facilities (other than office and parking facilities), and systems that the Director-General for the time being reasonably requires, in relation to that port, for the purposes of this Part. - (2) An approval given under subsection (1) may limit the arrival of craft to arrivals for the purposes specified in the approval. - (3) The Director-General must, when considering the arrangements, facilities, and systems available at a port in accordance with subsection (1), have regard to- - (a) the alternative arrangements, facilities, and systems that are or could be made available; and - (b) the cost to the port operator of each alternative arrangement, facility, and system; and - (c) the extent to which each alternative arrangement, facility, and system would assist the Director-General in managing the risks associated with the importation of risk goods. - (4) All arrangements, facilities (other than office or parking facilities), and systems required in accordance with subsection (1) are available for use by the Crown at no expense to the Crown. - (5) The Director-General must,- - (a) within 28 days after approving a port in accordance with subsection (1), publish in the Gazette a notice specifying the name of the port, the day on which it was so approved, any limitation on the kind or description of

-- (b) at all reasonable times make the written notice available for inspection at the place specified in the Gazette notice. - (6) The Director-General must be satisfied of the matters referred to in subsection (1), whether or not all of the arrangements, facilities, and systems are under the control of the operator of the port concerned. - (7) Before taking any action under this section, the Director-General must consult in accordance with section 37D. - (8) Where approval is declined under this section, the Director-General must give reasons for his or her decision. - (9) Where a decision under this section is made by a person acting under the delegated authority of the Director-General, the port operator is entitled to have the decision reviewed by the Director-General. - (10) The Director-General- - (a) may, for the purpose of subsection (1), approve standards relating to the operation of arrangements, facilities, and systems at a port to be approved as a place of first arrival; and - (b) must, before approving the standard, consult the persons that the Director-General considers representative of the classes of persons likely to have an interest in a proposed standard.
+- (1) The Director-General may, by written notice to the operator of a port, approve a port as a place of first arrival for all craft or craft of specified kinds or descriptions if satisfied that there are available, and capable of operating to approved standards, all arrangements, facilities (other than office and parking facilities), and systems that the Director-General for the time being reasonably requires, in relation to that port, for the purposes of this Part. - (2) An approval given under subsection (1) may limit the arrival of craft to arrivals for the purposes specified in the approval. - (3) The Director-General must, when considering the arrangements, facilities, and systems available at a port in accordance with subsection (1), have regard to- - (a) the alternative arrangements, facilities, and systems that are or could be made available; and - (b) the cost to the port operator of each alternative arrangement, facility, and system; and - (c) the extent to which each alternative arrangement, facility, and system would assist the Director-General in managing the risks associated with the importation of risk goods. - (4) All arrangements, facilities (other than office or parking facilities), and systems required in accordance with subsection (1) are available for use by the Crown at no expense to the Crown. - (5) The Director-General must,- - (a) within 28 days after approving a port in accordance with subsection (1), publish in the Gazette a notice specifying the name of the port, the day on which it was so approved, any limitation on the kind or description of craft for which the port was approved, any limitation on arrivals to specified purposes, and a place where the notice of approval may be inspected; and - (b) at all reasonable times make the written notice available for inspection at the place specified in the Gazette notice. - (6) The Director-General must be satisfied of the matters referred to in subsection (1), whether or not all of the arrangements, facilities, and systems are under the control of the operator of the port concerned. - (7) Before taking any action under this section, the Director-General must consult in accordance with section 37D. - (8) Where approval is declined under this section, the Director-General must give reasons for his or her decision. - (9) Where a decision under this section is made by a person acting under the delegated authority of the Director-General, the port operator is entitled to have the decision reviewed by the Director-General.